Nolan North

-In animation, North voices Smokescreen on Transformers: Prime and Superboy on Young Justice.
+In animation, North voices Smokescreen on Transformers: Prime, Superboy on Young Justice, and the titular character in Blaze and the Monster Machines.

 Early life

 North was born in New Haven, Connecticut.
 He was raised in Warwick, Rhode Island, where he attended and played baseball at Bishop Hendricken High School.
 He majored in journalism with a baseball scholarship at the University of North Carolina at Chapel Hill, and spent the next year working as a reporter in New Jersey before moving to New York City to pursue a career in stand-up comedy and acting.

 Career

 North eventually relocated to Los Angeles, where he was cast as Dr. Chris Ramsey in the General Hospital spin-off series Port Charles in 1997.
 He worked as a voice actor on a few video games during this time, and began to focus on this career path following the cancellation of Port Charles in 2003.